ChrisJohnDean/FindMyDate2.0/README.md

   boom has largely overlooked.

 ### Getting Started
-  Open project in XCode and run the simulator for demo-able app.
+  Open project in XCode and run app on an iPhone 5 or newer.

 ### Prerequisites
+  Mac
+  iPhone
   XCode

 ### Built With